thenexthub/Codira/docs/ABI/KeyPaths.md

-For completeness, this document describes the layout of both key path objects and patterns; note however that the instantiated runtime layout of key path objects is an implementation detail of the Swift runtime, and *only key path patterns* are strictly ABI, since they are emitted by the compiler.
-The runtime has the freedom to change the runtime layout of key path objects, but will have to maintain the ability to instantiate from key path patterns emitted by previous ABI-stable versions of the Swift compiler.
+For completeness, this document describes the layout of both key path objects and patterns; note however that the instantiated runtime layout of key path objects is an implementation detail of the Codira runtime, and *only key path patterns* are strictly ABI, since they are emitted by the compiler.
+The runtime has the freedom to change the runtime layout of key path objects, but will have to maintain the ability to instantiate from key path patterns emitted by previous ABI-stable versions of the Codira compiler.

 ## Key Path Objects

 ### Buffer Header

-Key path objects begin with the standard Swift heap object header, followed by a key path object header.
+Key path objects begin with the standard Codira heap object header, followed by a key path object header.
 Relative to the end of the heap object header:

 Offset  | Description